Infant Baptism Policy

 REQUIREMENTS FOR BAPTISM

 1. To register for baptism, please visit the parish office.
-Bring with you the child’s birth certificate so we can make a baptismal registration form.
+Bring the child’s birth certificate so we can make a baptismal registration form.
 The parish phone number is 954-941-8117.

 2. Parents and Godparents must attend a baptism preparation class.
 The purpose of these classes is to convey an understanding of baptism in the Church today, to help parents recognize their responsibility and role in the development of their child’s faith, and to welcome young families into our parish family.